 To further our objective of aligning the interests of our Non-Employee Directors with those of our stockholders, the Company maintains stock ownership guidelines for our Non-Employee Directors.
 Under these guidelines, each of our Non-Employee Directors is to maintain a level of equity ownership of the Company (which may include shares of the Company's stock owned by the director, by the director's spouse or minor children residing with the director, or in a trust for estate or tax planning purposes that is revocable by the director or the director's spouse, restricted stock, and restricted stock units) that has a value equal to three times the Non-Employee Director's annual cash retainer for service on the Board (not including any additional retainer paid for participation on any committee of the Board or for serving as Chair of any such committee).
-The applicable ownership level is expected to be achieved within four years of the Non-Employee Directors met their required level of equity ownership of the Company under our stock ownership guidelines or was still within the initial four-year compliance period.
+The applicable ownership level is expected to be achieved within four years of the Non-Employee Director joining the Board.
+As of the end of fiscal year 2023, each of our then Non-Employee Directors met their required level of equity ownership of the Company under our stock ownership guidelines or was still within the initial four-year compliance period.